PuneetGopinath/IRCbot/docs/config.md

 ## 4. password

-The password of the bots nick.
+The password of the bot's nick.

 ## 5. exitcode